INSIDE: The Complete Guide to the Heckscher Playground Central Park with stone forts and tunnels for kids. Updated 2019.

 (It made our day!)

-Then the kids RACED across the grass to this kids playground.
+Then the kids RACED across the grass to this well known New York playground for kids, Heckscher Playground.

 Heckscher Park Playground, the oldest playground in Central Park, was originally built back in 1926!